Certificate in using cognitive behavioural techniques with clients - 1 day workshop

-Cognitive behavioural therapy (CBT) focuses on the way people think, feel and act in order to help them overcome emotional and behavioural issues.
-It uses scientifically researched and tested method to bring about effective change.
+Cognitive Behavioural Therapy focuses on the way people think, feel and act in order to help them overcome emotional and behavioural issues.
+It uses scientifically researched and tested methods to bring about effective change.

-It is used to treat a long list of issues including addictions, anger, anxiety, depression, obsessive-compulsive disorder (OCD), low self-esteem, panic, phobias, and post-traumatic stress disorder (PTSD).
+It is used to treat a long list of issues including addictions, anger, anxiety, depression, OCD, low self-esteem, panic, phobias, and PTSD.
 It has a natural synergy with hypnotherapy and the two approaches can be combined together to form a powerful toolkit of interventions that last well beyond the end of client sessions.

 - Some working definitions of CBT.

 - Its main uses and NICE guidelines.

 - CBT foundations, (e.g. skill based, client becomes own therapist).